volegas/todo_nuxt-firebase/README.md

     - The server for the app is made using NodeJS and SocketIO
     - The client is made on VueJS and the routing is handled by vue-router
 #### The chatrooms
+The server maintains a reference to all chat roo